pskelsey/4C-model/docs/Documentation.md

 Select your climate variable, future time-period, and CO2 emissions scenario using the knobs.
 Select the month of the year or the season using the list box.
 For seasonal averages of the selected climate variable, Spr = spring (MAM), Sum = summmer (JJA), Aut = autumn (SON), and Win = winter (DJF).

 ## Landscapes panel
-The 'Weighting' radio buttons are used to incorporate the area of crop species / land use types in each cell.
-None = area is ingored and one projected value is produced for each grid cell in your chosen distribution of locations.
-Area = one projected value per grid cell in your chosen distribution of locations, weighted by the overall percentage of crop species / land use type area in the chosen region.
+Here you define the distribution of locations (grid cells) that you want to use in your risk assessment.
+First, the 'Weighting' radio buttons are used to determine how you want the area of land use types in each cell to be incoporated: None = area is ingored in projected values; Area = projected values in each grid cell are weighted by the overall area of the land use type of interest in the distribution of locations, value = value x (area of type<sub>i</sub> / total area of all types).

 ## Dispersal panel